 Finally, we are doing all of these through collaboration.
 We collaborate with other campuses of SUNY and other universities in the region and the world.
 We collaborate with the city, state and federal governments and many people in our local community to work towards our mission in finding new cures for cancer.

-I welcome your interest in exploring this website to learn more about our cancer institute and invite you to consider the opportunity of joining or collaborating with us.
+We welcome your interest in exploring this website to learn more about our cancer institute and invite you to consider the opportunity of joining or collaborating with us.

-Director, SUNY Upstate Cancer Research Institute
+SUNY Upstate Cancer Research Institute

 SUNY Upstate Medical University